traefik/plugindemo/readme.md

 - There must be a `.traefik.yml` file at the root of your project describing your plugin, and it must have a valid `testData` property for testing purposes.
 - There must be a valid `go.mod` file at the root of your project.
 - Your plugin must be versioned with a git tag.
-- If you have package dependencies, they must be vendored and added them to your GitHub repository.
+- If you have package dependencies, they must be vendored and added to your GitHub repository.

 ## Sample Code